Skip to Main Content

 Who can use this service?

-The 3D printer may be used by Coastal Georgia students, faculty, and staff who have completed the online tutorial and face-to-face training.
+The 3D printers may be used by Coastal Georgia students, faculty, and staff who have completed the online tutorial, 3D Printing at Coastal Georgia Libraries.

 How does 3D Printing fit in an Academic Library?